matthewd98/ProtobufParser/README.md

 # ProtobufParser
 Hackathon project at work: parse protobuf (.proto) files to JSON.
-The JSON can then be used to build documentation
+The JSON can then be used to build documentation.